 Successfully complete the PEI jurisdprudence exam.

 **Note** Pharmacists applying for the Part A Register, who will be working in a retail pharmacy and therefore required to bill to PEI Pharmacare, will need to be registered with PEI Pharmacare for billing purposes.
-There are three forms that need to be completed:
+Below is a link to the form that will need to be completed and forwarded to PEI Pharmacare:

-This is not a requirement of registration with the PEI College of Pharmacists.
+This is not a requirement of registration with the PEI College of Pharmacy.
 It is the registrant's responsibility ensure the above forms are completed and submitted in a timely manner.